Razer Megasoma Review

 Philips Arcitec shaves easier around my neck area, thanks to the “Flex and Pivot” feature.
 The head of the shaver is flexible enough to follow my neck’s contour (where most of my hairs are).

-The Philips Arcitec Shaver
+Philips Arcitec Review – Shaver

 There are a few indicators on the Arcitec shaver: